strangelookingnerd/qualys-cs-plugin/README.md

 * Internet connection for slave to be able to connect to the Qualys Cloud Platform.
 Install sensor with proxy option if slave is running behind proxy.
 * The Jenkins master and slave nodes should have an open connection to the Qualys Cloud Platform in order to get data from the Qualys Cloud Platform for vulnerability reporting.

-## Scanning CI/CD images
+### Where to use this plugin step

+We recommend using this plugin step during "Post-build" phase of your job, right after you build a container image.

+### Configuration
- * Configure the docker URL / socket path for the plugin to automatically tag CI/CD images with 'qualys_scan_target:<image-id>'.
+Before the Job configuration, make sure to configure the docker socket/containerd binary path for the plugin to be able to tag the image.
- * To configure the following fields, navigate to 'Qualys Container Security' section in the path {Jenkins-Instance-url}/manage/configure.
+To configure the following fields, navigate to 'Qualys Container Security' section in the path {Jenkins-Instance-url}/manage/configure' as -> {Jenkins-Instance- url}/manage/configure > Qualys Container Security > Advanced Settings.
  * Docker URL/Nerdctl binary path: Configure this field as per your runtime environment.
-    For dockerd, the expected configuration is docker socket path eg. unix://path_of_docker.sock or tcp://[host]:[port], in case of TLS, cert path should be provided in field 'Cert file path' For containerd, the expected configuration is nerdctl binary path. eg. /var/conatinerd_ctl
+    For dockerd, the expected configuration is docker socket path eg. unix://path_of_docker.sock or tcp://[host]:[port], in case of TLS, cert path should be provided in field 'Cert file path'
+ * For containerd, the expected configuration is nerdctl binary path. eg. /var/conatinerd_ctl As nerdctl binary is required for the plugin to complete its activities, it is advised to make it accessible for plugin by mapping the nerdctl binary path in Jenkins deployment.yaml
  * Cert File Path (optional): If you are using remote server enabled https, you can provide a specific folder location which contains the files ca.pem, cert.pem and key.pem.
 For example, /var/jenkins_home/certs

-### Where to use this plugin step

-We recommend using this plugin step during "Post-build" phase of your job, right after you build a container image.

-### Configuration

 If you are using pipeline, you should go to "Pipeline Syntax", and select `getImageVulnsFromQualys` step.
 If you are using freestyle, you should add `Scan container images with Qualys CS` build step.